IDS6145-Fall2019/assignment1-anecaise/README.md

 ## (Part 1.5) Specifying the Inputs to a System *(10%)*
 (remove the below points once ideas are satisfied)
-* Specify the independent and dependent input variables of your subway esclator model
+* Indepdent Variables: (1)Speed of escalator (4 m/s, 6 m/s, or 8 m/s) and (2)height of escalator
+* Dependent Variables: (1) Total Escalator capacity per hour and (2) Average transit time
-* Specify where the data will come from measured subset of real data (empirical) or synthetic data
+* Our  data will come from synthetic data that is generated using WMATA publicly available ridership information
 * What kind of statistics are important to capture this input data
-* How do you plan to analyze the output of your model?
-* What ways will you visualize your data - charts, and graphs you will create?
-* What clever way will you visualize your output with a useful infographic?
+* Because we are comparing group averages,we will use an ANOVA to compare capacity and transit time accross groups
+* A clusted bar chart will be used to visual group differences between 3 set speeds of the escalator
+* We can embedd the data from our clustered bar graph in an infograph thats looks like a series of escalators

 # Part 2: Creating a Model from Code